Brand

 Other: loss of coordination

-All aminoglycosides have the potential for causing ototoxicity, nephrotoxicity and neuromuscular blockade due to high serum and tissue concentrations, as well as prolonged use.
-This is especially prevalent when given by parenteral administration (e.g. IM, IV, SQ) due to systemic absorption.
+*Note: all aminoglycosides have the potential for causing ototoxicity, nephrotoxicity and neuromuscular blockade due to high serum and tissue concentrations, as well as prolonged use.
+This is especially prevalent when given by parenteral administration (e.g., IM, IV, SQ) due to systemic absorption.
 Studies have shown no evidence of toxicity when nebulized in therapeutic doses even with prolonged use.
-The lack of toxicity seen with nebulized aminoglycosides may be due to minimal or no systemic absorption, having lower unsustained serum concentrations due to a lower dosage used, and being directly delivered to the area of infection.
+The lack of toxicity seen with nebulized aminoglycosides may be due to minimal or no systemic absorption, having lower unsustain serum concentrations due to a lower dosage used, and being directly delivered to the area of infection.
 A noted concern of prolonged or repetitive nebulizing of antimicrobials, such as the aminoglycosides, is the potential for the overgrowth of resistant organisms.1, 2, 3

 Dosage Recommendations

-1 mg/lb to 2 mg/lb, SQ or IM, BID
+1 mg/lb to 2 mg/lb, SQ, IM, BID 4, or if using a

 or